-The following provisions apply to areas designated and mapped by the City of Annapolis as Modified Buffer Areas (MBA) and shown on maps available to the public held by the City of Annapolis.
-All MBA maps and provisions shall be approved by the Critical Area Commission.

-B. Development and Redevelopment Standards.

-New development or redevelopment activities, including structures, roads, parking areas, and other impervious surfaces shall not be permitted in the buffer in a designated MBA unless the applicant can demonstrate that there is no feasible alternative and the Director of Planning and Zoning finds that efforts have been made to minimize buffer impacts and the development shall comply with the following standards:

-- 1. Development and redevelopment activities have been located as far as possible from mean high tide, the landward boundary of tidal wetlands, or the edge of each bank of tributary streams. - 2.
-Commercial, industrial, institutional, recreational, and multi-family residential development and redevelopment shall meet the following standards: - a.
-New development, including accessory structures, shall minimize the extent of intrusion into the buffer.
-New development shall not be located closer to the water (or edge of tidal wetlands) than the minimum required setback for the zoning district or 50 feet, whichever is greater.
-Structures on adjacent properties shall not be used to determine the setback line. - b.
-Redevelopment, including accessory structures, shall minimize the extent of intrusion into the buffer.
-Redevelopment shall not be located closer to the water (or edge of tidal wetlands) than the local setback for the zoning district or 30 feet, whichever is greater.
-Structures on adjacent properties shall not be used to determine the setback line.
-A new structure may be constructed on the footprint of an existing structure. - 3.
-Single family and two family residential development and redevelopment shall meet the following standards: - a.
-New development or redevelopment, including principle and accessory structures, shall minimize the shoreward extent of intrusion into the buffer.
-New development and redevelopment shall not be located closer to the water, or the edge of tidal wetlands, than principal structures on adjacent properties or the local setback for the zoning district, whichever is greater.
-In no case shall new development or redevelopment be located less than 30 feet from the water, or the edge of tidal wetlands. - b.
-Existing principal or accessory structures may be replaced in the same footprint. - c.
-If the waterway yard setback is greater than 30 feet, new open terraces and decks not over four feet above the average level of the adjoining ground may be located closer to the water than the setback, up to 30 feet from the water, if the Director of Planning and Zoning has determined there are no other locations for the structures.
-The total area of all structures shall not exceed 500 square feet within 50 feet of the water and may not exceed 1,000 square feet in the buffer. - 4.
-Variances to other local setback requirements shall be considered before additional intrusion into the buffer is permitted. - 5.
-Development and redevelopment may not impact any Habitat Protection Area (HPA) other than the buffer, including nontidal wetlands, perennial and intermittent streams on all sites, and ephemeral streams on sites 40,000 square feet or greater, other state or federal permits notwithstanding. - 6.
-The Modified Buffer Area (MBA) designation shall not be used to facilitate the filling of tidal wetlands that are contiguous to the buffer or to create additional buildable land for new development or redevelopment. - 7.
-Mitigation for development or redevelopment in the MBA approved under the provisions of this subsection shall be implemented as follows: - a.
-Vegetation of an area twice the extent of the footprint of the development activity within the 100-foot buffer shall be planted on site in the buffer or at another location approved by the Director of Planning and Zoning.
+1 b.
+For water quality and habitat enhancement projects as approved by the 2 Critical Area Commission or by agreement between the City of Annapolis 3 and the Critical Area Commission.
+4 c.
+Other projects with environmental benefits as approved by the Critical Area 5 Commission or by agreement between the City of Annapolis and the 6 Critical Area Commission.
+7 04.54 40635 1101 170 00 4 (7.57) 8 odified Buffer Area (MBA) 9 A. cability.
+10 ollowing provisions apply to areas designated and mapped by the City of Annapolis 11 odified Buffer Areas (MBA) and shown on maps available to the public held by the 12 of Annapolis.
+All MBA maps and provisions shall be approved by the Critical Area 13 ъ nission.
+14 B. opment and Redevelopment Standards.
+15 development or redevelopment activities, including structures, roads, parking areas, 16 ther impervious surfaces shall not be permitted in the buffer in a designated MBA 17 s the applicant can demonstrate that there is no feasible alternative and the Director 18 nning and Zoning finds that efforts have been made to minimize buffer impacts and 19 the de evelopment shall comply with the following standards: 20 1.
+Development and redevelopment activities have been located as far as possible 21 from mean high tide, the landward boundary of tidal wetlands, or the edge of each 22 2 bank of tributary streams.
+23 2.
+Commercial, industrial, institutional, recreational, and multi-family residential 24 development and redevelopment shall meet the following standards: 25 a.
+New development, including accessory structures, shall minimize the extent 26 of intrusion into the buffer.
+New development shall not be located closer to 27 the water (or edge of tidal wetlands) than the minimum required setback for 28 the zoning district or 50 feet, whichever is greater.
+Structures on adjacent 29 properties shall not be used to determine the setback line.
+30 b.
+Redevelopment, including accessory structures, shall minimize the extent 31 of intrusion into the buffer.
+Redevelopment shall not be located closer to the 32 water (or edge of tidal wetlands) than the local setback for the zoning district 33 or 30 feet, whichever is greater.
+Structures on adjacent properties shall not 34 be used to determine the setback line.
+A new structure may be constructed 35 2 on the footprint of an existing structure.
+36 3.
+Single family and two family residential development and redevelopment shall 37 meet the following standards: Now dovelopment or redevelopment including principle and accessory 38 a.
+New development or redevelopment, including principle and accessory 39 structures, shall minimize the shoreward extent of intrusion into the buffer.
+40 New development and redevelopment shall not be located closer to the water, or the edge of tidal wetlands, than principal structures on adjacent 41 42 properties or the local setback for the zoning district, whichever is greater.
+43 In no case shall new development or redevelopment be located less than 30 44 45 feet from the water, or the edge of tidal wetlands.
+Existing principal or accessory attractures may be replaced in the same 45 46 b.
+Existing principal or accessory structures may be replaced in the same 46 footprint.